Discovery Thrives on Surprise

 Venom to Medicine: Gila Monsters & Modern Drugs

-Scientists studying animal venoms once asked a simple question: Which venoms have molecules that affect the pancreas?
-[1] In the Gila monster’s venom, they found a peptide that acts like human GLP‑1, a hormone that helps our body release insulin and control metabolism.
+Scientists studying animal venoms once asked a simple question: Which venoms affect the pancreas?
+Why the pancreas?
+While working at the NIH, Jean-Pierre Raufman and his team wanted to find molecules that would trigger the pancreas to release more enzymes for metabolic control.
+They had read that venomous bites from different animals were known to be associated with pancreatitis in patients.
+They thought to try these venoms to search for novel molecules, testing many venoms before finding that gila monster venom triggered the biggest reaction.
+[2] [1] In the Gila monster’s venom, they found a peptide molecule that acts like human GLP‑1, a hormone that helps our body release insulin and control metabolism.

-There was a surprise: the Gila monster’s version lasts much longer in the body than our own.
+In this answer, there was a fortunate surprise: the Gila monster’s version lasts much longer in the body than our own.
 That insight launched an entire class of long‑acting GLP‑1 medicines.
-Almost 40 years of research and development eventually led to widely used treatments for type 2 diabetes (like Ozempic).
+Through 40 years of research revolutionary treatments for type 2 diabetes, like Ozempic, have been developed.
 In other words, a little curiosity plus a desert lizard helped transform modern medicine.
 [2]

 Yogurt to Genome Editing: CRISPR’s Unlikely Origin

-Another big leap began in a dairy lab.
-Researchers wondered how yogurt making bacteria fend off viral attacks.
+Another big leap was cultured in a dairy lab when researchers wondered, "how do yogurt-making bacteria fend off viral attacks?".
 They discovered that bacteria keep genetic records of past viruses so they can recognize and cut them up if they return.

 That defensive trick was recognized for its potential as a powerful, programmable gene editing tool.
 CRISPR Cas9 is now used across medicine, from studying diseases to developing new therapies.
 [3]